nicolgit/the-aks-playground/scenarios/front-door.md

-# SCENARIO: Deploy a Front Door to expose AKS services
+# SCENARIO: Deploy a Front Door to expose AKS workload

 ## Pre-requisites